 The MD of Taber Coulee trail system was developed by a group of community volunteers dedicated to building and maintaining a sustainable trail system for residents and visitors of all ages to use and enjoy, and to promote physical and mental well-being within the community.
-To learn more about Taber Trail 77, visit their Facebook page here.
+To learn more about Taber Trail 77, visit their website here.

 The MD of Taber would like to remind visitors that southern Alberta coulees and grasslands are rattlesnake country.
 Take a few simple precautions to prevent unexpected encounters.

 - Watch the ground in front of you – try to see the snake before you get too close.

 - Do not step on or over rocks or shrubs.
 Snakes often lie up against rocks and can be startled if you suddenly step over them.
 It is recommended to wear boots or shoes that cover your ankles and long, loose-fitting pants that reach your ankles.